 The second reason is that majority of the Crimean population seems to prefer being part of the Russian Federation than the Ukrainian government, the Russian invasion and annexation met little to zero resistance from the Crimean population.

-However, the result of the referendum is internationally recognized by most countries.
+However, the result of the referendum is not internationally recognized by most countries.
 The United Nations Security Council made a resolution declaring the referendum invalid due to the presence of Russians.
 Third members of the council voted in its favor.

 The Crimean peninsula also has a geostrategic significance.
 A Russian presence and control of the region would mean establishing further its economic and military presence in the entire Black Sea.
 Note that the peninsula can provide Russia with strategic defense capabilities.